What Is Airway Assessment for SDB?

-At Koala Center for Sleep and TMJ Disorders, we perform airways assessments so you can have peaceful night’s sleep.
+Koala® Center For Sleep & TMJ Disorders, we perform airways assessments so you can have peaceful night’s sleep.
 Call us for more.
 We are serving patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Do you snore?
 Do you wake up tired in the morning?
 Have trouble concentrating?
 Suffer from headaches or gastroesophageal reflux?
 Are you overweight, middle aged, menopausal?
 Do you have Polycystic Ovarian Syndrome (PCOS)?
 Are you pregnant?
 Do you have Cardiovascular Disease or high blood pressure?